 If I am not selected to interview and therefore not admitted, can I request feedback from the selection committee regarding my application?

 Due to the volume of applications, we are unable to offer individualized feedback on applications submitted.

 Do you accept transfer students?

 Due to the structure of the program, we do not allow students to transfer into the program.
-Schwarzman Scholars are all identified through our annual admissions process and participate in the full one-year degree program.
+Schwarzman Scholars are all identified through our annual admissions process and participate in the full degree program.

 Am I required to provide my diploma from my undergraduate institution?
 What if I do not have my diploma issued by the start date of the Schwarzman Scholars program?